 - Ordering forms, instructions, and publications.
-Call 1-800-829-3676 to order current-year forms, instructions, and publications and prior-year forms and instructions.
+Call 1-800-829-3676 to order current-year forms, instructions, and publications, and prior-year forms and instructions.
 You should receive your order within 10 days. - Asking tax questions.
-Call the IRS with your tax questions at 1-800-829-1040. - Solving problems.
+Call the IRS with your tax questions at 1-800-829-1040.

+- Solving problems.
 You can get face-to-face help solving tax problems every business day in IRS Taxpayer Assistance Centers.
 An employee can explain IRS letters, request adjustment to your account, or help you set up a payment plan.
 Call your local Taxpayer Assistance Center for an appointment.
-To find the number, go to www.irs.gov/localcontacts or look in the phone book under United States Government, Internal Revenue Service.

-- TTY/TDD equipment.
-If you have access to TTY/ TDD equipment, call 1-800-829-4059 to ask tax or account questions or to order forms and publications. - TeleTax topics.
-Call 1-800-829-4477 and press 2 to listen to pre-recorded messages covering various tax topics. - Refund information.
-If you would like to check the status of your 2005 refund, call 1-800-829-4477 and press 1 for automated refund information or call 1-800-829-1954.
-Be sure to wait at least 6 weeks from the date you filed your return (3 weeks if you filed electronically).
-Have your 2005 tax return available because you will need to know your filing status and the exact whole dollar amount of your refund.
+To find the number, go to www.irs.gov/localcontacts or look in the phone book under United States Government, Internal Revenue Service. - TTY/TDD equipment.
+If you have access to TTY/ TDD equipment, call 1-800-829-4059 to ask tax questions or to order forms and publications. - TeleTax topics.
+Call 1-800-829-4477 to listen to pre-recorded messages covering various tax topics. - Refund information.
+To check the status of your 2006 refund, call 1-800-829-4477 and press 1 for automated refund information or call 1-800-829-1954.
+Wait at least 6 weeks from the date you filed your return (3 weeks if you filed electronically).
+Have your 2006 tax return available because you will need to know your social security number, your filing status, and the exact whole dollar amount of your refund.

 Evaluating the quality of our telephone services.
 To ensure that IRS representatives give accurate, courteous, and professional answers, we use several methods to evaluate the quality of our telephone services.
-One method is for a second IRS representative to sometimes listen in on or record telephone calls.
+One method is for a second IRS representative to listen in on or record random telephone calls.
 Another is to ask some callers to complete a short survey at the end of the call.